sckieran/Metabarcoding_Pipeline_Waits/README.md

 **What if I have a few of my own in-house sequences I want to add to my database?**

-That's fine, but it will add some tedioius work upfront.
-First, check if the species you are including have taxIDS assigned in NCBI.
+That's fine, but it will add some tedious work upfront.
+First, check if the species you are including have taxids assigned in NCBI.
 All taxa with at least one sequence in the NCBI nucleotide or sra database have a taxid, and you can look it up here: [here](https://www.ncbi.nlm.nih.gov/Taxonomy/TaxIdentifier/tax_identifier.cgi).
 Put your homebrewed sequences in a file called extras_gene1_sequences.fasta with the header format ">[any unique non_NCBI accession] genus species taxid=unique_taxid" and put it in your reference_database directory.
-If your species has a taxID assigned in NCBI, use that as the taxid.
+If your species has a taxid assigned in NCBI, use that as the taxid.
 Otherwise, you can assign one yourself, I recommend a series of letters and numbers separated by underscores.
-Do not use a strictly numeric value, you will almost definitely accidentally assign a real taxID to your species.
-Next, also in your reference database directory, install and run ncbitax2lin.
+Do not use a strictly numeric value, you will almost definitely accidentally assign a real taxid to your species.
+Next, in your project directory, install and run ncbitax2lin.
 Then, unzip and modify the ncbitax2lin file.
 Add the unique_taxids you assigned to the end of the file and add taxonomic information for each species following the comma-separated format of the ncbitax2lin file (described in the header of the file).
+Then re-zip the ncbitax2lin file and you're readdy go fo.
 This is tedious to do by hand, so we really recommend submitting your homebrew sequences to NCBI if they're long enough!

 **What if I want to use remote BLAST to query all of NCBI?**
 Select "remote=TRUE" or "remote_comp=TRUE" in the parameters section of the pipeline_wrapper.sh script.
 But you cannot combine this with an asv_rra=0, because you will end up with many hundreds of thousands of sequences to BLAST, and remote BLAST is very slow and picky.
 NCBI will be _unhappy_ if you try to remote BLAST more than about 10K ASVs.